postmanlabs/labs-docs/v6/postman/environments_and_globals/manage_globals.md

 To view global variables, click the Quick Look icon in the upper right corner of the Postman app to display the environment and global variables.

-Click  "Edit" opens a modal for editing keys and values.
+Clicking  "Edit" opens a modal for editing keys and values.

 [![quick look icon](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Env&Globals10.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Env&Globals10.png)